September – November, 2022

 Learning isn’t just something that happens to you at school; it is an art you master and practice throughout your life.
-From late September to early November, the CBS Library writing consultant, Thomas Basbøll, will be holding a series of informal talks about the learning process.
+From late September to early November, 2022, I held a series of informal talks about the learning process.
 How can you get the most out of the resources and opportunities that a modern university setting provides?
 How can you acquire the knowledge you need, not just to pass your courses, but to succeed in your career?

-How to Talk (November 4).
-Academics do a lot of talking.
+How to Talk (November 2) Academics do a lot of talking.
 In fact, the ability to participate in conversations with other knowledgeable people is a defining part of the competence of knowing something. (“He knows what he’s talking about.”)
 In this talk we’ll talk about the important role that talking the talk plays in learning how to walk the walk.
-[Video and notes]
+[Video and notes.]

-How to Enjoy Things (November 11).
+How to Enjoy Things (November 9).
 Being good at something means knowing how to enjoy it.
 It would be tragic if you graduated from your program with excellent grades but no love for the subject you have spent years learning to master.
 In this talk, we’ll go through a few simple strategies to help you experience the pleasure of learning and remember the satisfaction that school also provides.
-[Register]
+[Video and notes.]

-How to Know Things Again (November 18).
+How to Know Things Again (November 16).
 It’s true that we forget many of the individual things we learn during our studies.
 That’s why it’s perhaps more important to remember how we learned them.
-In this talk we’ll revisit the competence we talked about the first talk, but from the perspective how to use our full understanding of the “art of learning” to maintain both a learn-ed and learn-ing posture in the world.
-[Register]
+In this talk we’ll revisit the competence we talked about in the first talk, but from the perspective how to use our full understanding of the “art of learning” to maintain a both learn-ed and learn-ing posture in the world.
+[Video and notes.]